anthoeknee/antifennel/README.md

 ## Limitations

-Requires LuaJIT.

 The Antifennel compiler assumes its input file is valid Lua; it does not attempt to give good error messages when provided with files that won't parse.

-Antifennel will not emit variadic operators.
+Antifennel will never emit variadic operators, hashfns, or pattern matches, even in cases that would result in much better code.

 Fennel code does not support `goto`, so neither does Antifennel.